jabrena/liverobots/README.md

 ### Build.xml ###

-With EV3, you can cover all software engineer process with a unique file.
+With EV3, you can cover all software engineer processes with a unique file.
-ANT files are great.
+ANT files are great technology.

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/vizant/build.png)